menaruben/turingmachine.clj/README.md

 # turingmachine.clj
-A simple way to simulate (deterministic) turingmachines using clojure!
+A simple way to simulate (deterministic) (universal) turingmachines using clojure!

-> Note that I would like to make use of the "gödel number" in the future.
-This is just a simple implementation.

 # Definition: Turingmachine
 A turingmachine is defined by the following septuple: